| THE PAST MONTH IN THEYDON BOIS JANUARY 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 pain should be allowed to terminate their lives.
 Carols were sung and

+the meeting concluded with festive mince pies and tea.
 The Epping Forest Band gave a resounding performance at the Christmas

 meeting of the Theydon Bois Music Society.
 They played a mix of Christmas